-CAPM vs PMP Certification Exams – Introduction
+Difference Between CAPM vs PMP Certification Exams

 The Project Management Institute (PMI) is a world-renowned and recognized organization instituted for the promotion and induction of project management skills and professionals across the globe.
-This institute churns out high profile project managers with a view to empowering projects and organizations with standard project management best practices.
+This institute churns out high-profile project managers with a view to empowering projects and organizations with standard project management best practices.
 Founded in 1969, PMI got the world together to recognize industry best practices to be followed across businesses, with a world view of helping such organizations to bring out the best with regard to their processes and functioning.

-With PMI gaining accolades for their work and standardizations, it started offering certification courses such as the Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) in the years 1984 and 2003 respectively.
+With PMI gaining accolades for its work and standardizations, it started offering certification courses such as the Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) in the years 1984 and 2003, respectively.
 These CAPM vs PMP certification courses gathered a huge chunk of manager aspirants to come together and be part of a unique learning experience.
 As these exams gained popularity, so did the wave of adoption of best practices and methodologies swamped businesses and organizations.
 Individuals would study hard and gain a lot of exposure to these courses and bring about great improvements in the business outputs.

 This article on CAPM vs PMP is structured as below:-